berthou/nodecoherence/README.md

 `Np = 1
 Done.
 `

 If you have gnuplot installed you can view the output graph by runnning `./run-for-each-value.sh 1 1 1`.

-You can change the arguments but the 2nd must be greater than the 1st one and the last one should'nt be greater than 4 (too much computation needed).
+You might change the arguments but the 2nd must be greater than the 1st one and the last one should'nt be greater than 4 (too much computation needed).